voximplant/unity_sdk/Readme.md

 ## Limitations

-* Unity 2018+
+* Supported Unity versions 2020, 2019 (LTS) and 2018 (LTS)
-* Android Multithreaded rendeding unsupported
+* Android Multithreaded and Vulkan rendering are unsupported
-* iOS OpenGL rendering unsupported
+* iOS OpenGL rendering is unsupported